 Scotland's first event dedicated to the animal health, agritech, and aquaculture (AAA) sectors, A3 Scotland, was due to take place in September 2020 but sadly due to the pandemic was postponed and will now take place 26 - 27th April 2022.

-Lawrence Brown, Vet, Consultant and Innovation Manager for Health at Edinburgh Innovations and John MacKenzie, CEO of the Roslin Innovation Centre combined forces to create the event after they were inspired by Canada's Vet Health Global Conference.
+Lawrence Brown, Vet, Consultant and Innovation Manager for Health at Edinburgh Innovations and John MacKenzie, former CEO of the Roslin Innovation Centre combined forces to create the event after they were inspired by Canada's Vet Health Global Conference.

 We sat down with Lawrence and John to discuss what encouraged them to create the A3 Conference and what their hopes are for the event in future years.